From the Tantric Tradition of India

 Because of her cycle of menstruation and ovulation, a woman’s biochemical transformation of energy is more changeable and dynamic than a man’s.
 This perpetual biochemical change in the body’s metabolic and secretory processes generates corresponding periodical psychic states of both high and low intensity.
 Her entire psycho-physical condition corresponds to the dynamic processes of nature, like the movements of the planets and the phases of the moon.
 That is to say that the female psyche is cyclic due to menstrual and ovulatory rhythm, which also has an influence on her psycho-physical activity, whereas the male psyche is linear and static in this respect.

 Discovery of the Body

-Tantra is ever open to the physical and psychic needs of humanity and includes them in man's spiritual aspirations.
+Tantra is ever open to the physical and psychic needs of humanity and includes them in man’s spiritual aspirations.
 Because of this, new starting points were discovered, and precise methods worked out for those who wished to work with themselves.
 The starting point was the woman and the man themselves, each representing their distinctive characteristics.
 The woman and the man, with their bodies and minds, their hopes and desires, now become the most important element in this tantric yoga ritual.
-The fact that woman and man together became active participants in the use of these methods on the path towards freedom and enlightenment gave rise to the creation of new possibilities for awareness through tantric yoga, which ensured the success of of the rituals.
-The yogini was excluded from the rituals of the priests, but in these rituals she became indispensable.
+The fact that woman and man together became active participants in the use of these methods on the path towards freedom and enlightenment gave rise to the creation of new possibilities for awareness through tantric yoga, which ensured the success of the rituals.
+The yogini was excluded from the rituals of the priests but, in these rituals, she became indispensable.
 The method and the awareness which they awakened made every activity of life an act of yoga.

 Linga-Yoni, Yub-Yab and Yin-Yang union symbolize the fulfilment of yoga through bhoga (active and conscious enjoyment).
 As opposed to monastic religious systems, Tantra created situations wherein two (the yogi and the yogini) instead of one could simultaneously experience bliss.